 Our scheme relies on a \emph{data-driven} approach, i.e., we do not consider any specific assumption on the underlying distribution of the data source or the sensitive/private part.
 Instead, we have access to datasets to facilitate the process of learning secure encoder-decoder pairs.
-To highlight the generalization of our proposed scheme, we evaluate our system using two different datasets of CIFAR-10\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} and CelebFaces Attributes (CelebA)\footnote{\url{https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html}}.
-We demonstrate the performance gain of our approach, in terms of structural similarity index (SSIM), cross entropy (CE) metric, adversarial accuracy, and reconstruction quality through extensive experimental studies in various communication scenarios for both CIFAR-10 and CelebA datasets.
-Furthermore, we also conduct \emph{ablation studies} to further study the effect of different hyperparameters of the implemented DNNs and the loss function on the E2E performance.
+We provide extensive numerical experiments over different datasets, i.e., CIFAR-10\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} and CelebFaces Attributes (CelebA)\footnote{\url{https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html}}.
+We demonstrate the performance gain of our approach, in terms of structural similarity index (SSIM), information leakage, adversarial accuracy, and reconstruction quality, through extensive experimental studies in different communication scenarios.
+We also conduct \emph{ablation studies} to further study the effect of different hyperparameters of the implemented DNNs and the loss function on the E2E performance.

 Finally, we would like to highlight the main differences between our paper and the prior work of \cite{AE-Deniz}.
-1) Our proposed scheme considers both scenarios of AWGN and fading channels, while \cite{AE-Deniz} only considers an AWGN channel.
-2) Our model is designed for secure transmission against multiple eavesdroppers, with different eavesdropping strategies, while \cite{AE-Deniz} simply considers one Eve.
+1) Our proposed scheme considers both AWGN and fading channels, while \cite{AE-Deniz} only considers an AWGN channel.
+2) Our model is designed for privacy-aware transmission against multiple eavesdroppers, with different eavesdropping strategies, while \cite{AE-Deniz} simply considers one Eve.
 3) Our neural architecture differs from \cite{AE-Deniz}.
-We do not simply employ ``fully-convolutional'' DNNs, but also utilzie generalized normalization transformation (GDN) blocks, and their inverse counterpart (IGDN), \cite{gdn} at the hidden layers.
+We do not simply employ ``fully-convolutional'' DNNs, but also utilize generalized normalization transformation (GDN) blocks, and their inverse counterpart (IGDN), \cite{gdn} at the hidden layers.
 This has been shown to be able to provide significant improvements in capturing image statistics of natural images.
-We note that our performance improvements obtained over \cite{AE-Deniz} are verified through different ablation studies in the simulation section.
-4) Our model is trained based on a mixed loss function which not only considers the pixel-wise reconstruction (via the mean-squared-error), but also takes into account the \emph{perceptual quality} of images through the SSIM metric.
-However, the prior work \cite{AE-Deniz} only considers the pixel-wise peak signal-to-noise ratio (PSNR) metric.
+4) The model is trained using a mixed loss function that combines pixel-wise reconstruction (via MSE) with \emph{perceptual quality optimization} (via the SSIM metric), whereas \cite{AE-Deniz} only considers the pixel-wise metric of peak signal-to-noise ratio (PSNR).
 Unlike PSNR, the SSIM metric is a perception-based metric, which captures pixel inter-dependencies, and hence, the semantics of the source image.